 Tip 5 – Have a rainy day back-up

-After weeks of lovely weather it’s going to be a bit rubbish for the next few days, just as some schools finish for the summer holidays!
+In England the one thing we can rely on is that the weather cannot be relied upon!
 It’s always seemed to me that anywhere that is mainly indoors is also really expensive.
 Find out what options you have locally that are free or cheap and stick a list on the fridge so it’s there when you need it.
 Desperately searching for “cheap things to do indoors” on a soggy Monday afternoon whilst you have kids moaning that they’re bored is never fun.
 Most museums are free to visit; even if they’re small they might have events on that can bulk out a day trip.
 One of my favourite free indoors family days out is the RAF Museum in London.
 It’s massive, you’ll spend hours there, it’s mostly indoors and if the weather does improve there’s a lovely, themed play area.

 Tip 6 – Never pay full price for a day out

 In addition to the memberships I mentioned in Tip 3, you should never pay full price for a family day out.
 Think “How can I get a discounted day out?”
 Your employers might run discount schemes such as Perkbox and some places offer discounts for NHS/military staff etc.

 Have a look at supermarket loyalty schemes as well, you might be able to trade points for admission.
 Don’t forget to keep an eye Groupon as well – they might have some deals nearby.
 Search for discount codes or discounts on the attraction’s website.
 You’ll often be able to get a discount on tickets booked in advance.
 If you’re shopping in a supermarket, have a look at the leaflet stands as well.
 There’s usually some really good local attractions to be found and quite often the leaflets have discounts.